Give people what they want on your hospital website

 At Coffey, we have decades of experience creating engaging websites for hospitals and health systems—and we've seen a lot of data about how people actually use these medical websites.

 We looked at more than 9 million page views of data taken from 97 hospital websites over 6 months.
-We found that the areas people went to most often were the homepage, patient portal, provider directory, jobs section, contact us page, location information and services pages.
+We found that the seven areas of content people viewed most often were:

 Here's a look at the tasks people are hoping to accomplish in each of these sections and how you can help them.